| | Oct 31, 2025 | | |

 Students who elect to pursue teacher certification

-English Education Program also receive special instruction
+through our English Education Program also receive special instruction

 in teaching methods and philosophy through the English Department (in addition